Plants as urban citizens: exploring possibilities for more-than-human flourishing in a metropolis (PLAURCI)

 Belonging, utilizes a concept of socio-natures (Swyngedouw, 2004) to examine selected green areas of Gdańsk and Istanbul as both social (nature as a social construct) and material (nature as materiality) realities and directly addresses the question of urban citizenship of non-human others, with the focus on plants.
 “Who” – in terms of species and entanglements – is (not) regarded as desirable and welcomed in urban space?
 How do plants respond to politics and practices of governance?

-The research methods applied in the project include multispecies ethnography, different types of interviews, content analysis of secondary sources, and socio-ecological assessment of at least 50 selected green spaces in Gdańsk and Istanbul.
-Visual data (pictures, short films) will be collected throughout the project to foster analysis and present the project results.
+The methodology applied in the project is an original synthesis of classical methods of ethnographic inquiry, multi-species ethnography and methodological approaches from the natural sciences and landscape architecture, including phytosociological screening and socio-ecological assessment of at least 50 selected green spaces in Gdansk and Istanbul.
+Visual data (images, short films) will be collected throughout the project to support the analysis and to present the project results.